microshare/microshare.github.io/docs/2/technical/api/complex-requests.md

 To understand the different requests on this page, you must first understand and have taken the simple requests.

-Moreover these requests allow to extarnalisate actions made on the Microshare dialer.
+Moreover, these requests allow to externalisate actions made on the Microshare dialer.
 So before externalizing this operation, it is essential to understand how an item works on Microshare.io before using the corresponding APIs.

 For this part we consider that you are comfortable with the Microshare APIs, the Microshare platform and that you are therefore able to use the Microshare APIs.